Web-running Video Shows of Selected Events

 Herb Lindberg

-As a supplement to the straight pictorial Web page reports that comprise the bulk of this Web site, we are now posting a few features in the form of video slide shows with zoom and pan action (think Ken Burns' Civil War series made mainly with still pictures) and music.
-These tend to be an order of magnitude larger (longer download times) than the straight still photographs, ranging from 6 to 40 MB per show -- the size of each show is noted at the download link.
-This new feature follows the widespread availability of high-speed connections by readers, and large website storage on this site.
-To my knowledge, the shows play only on Windows PC machines, not on Unix or Mac operating systems.
+As a supplement to the straight pictorial Web page reports that comprise the bulk of this Web site, I am now posting a few features in the form of video slide shows with zoom and pan action (think Ken Burns' Civil War series made mainly with still pictures) and music.
+Now that YouTube displays high resolution video I am posting these shows exclusively on YouTube with links from this site.

-This year's Living History Day will be on April 27, 2008 and is being combined with an Art Show & Sale with booths in the corral area behind (toward the river) the Historic Barn.
-Because this combined event is new to the community, we created a video slide show to illustrate what to expect.
+On Living History Day April 27, 2008 docents combined the event with an Art Show & Sale, with booths in the corral area behind (toward the river) the Historic Barn.
+This combined event has been run several times since then.
+Because this combined event was new to the community, we created a video slide show to illustrate what to expect.
 About half the artists were able to contribute example works to include in the slide show.
-The event will include these works plus many more, from these artists and the others, totaling more than 50 artists and hundreds of beautiful works to enjoy and purchase.
+These works plus many more, from these artists and the others (totaling more than 50 artists) resulted in a display of hundreds of beautiful works to enjoy and purchase.

 Living History Day